ClinSeq/autoseq-snakemake/docs/server_launch.md

 # You can use ctrl+d to exit the screen.
 ```

-In the above script, first we are initializing reference config file path (ref), path to INBOX (libdir), path to output (outdir), number of cores, and config files.
+In the above script, first we are initializing reference config file path (ref), path to INBOX (libdir), path to output (outdir), number of cores, and config files (present within specific date).
 Then for each sample json file present in config file, we are extracting the sdid and launching autoseq pipeline with the command `autoseq launch` which will launch each job on slurm cluster.
 We are using `nohup` to ensure that the system does not hungup while launching job.
 Finally `sleep 250` is used to wait for 250-second before submitting the next job.
 To know more about each parameters used in `autoseq launch`, please visit [pipeline parameters](quick_start.md/#pipeline-parameters)

 Once you have launched the job, you can track the status of job using the following command which will list all the jobs and their status.

 ```
 squeue -o "%.7i %.4P %a %.60j %.20u %.8T %.10M %.9l %.6D %.6C %.6m %R"
+##   [OR]
+squeue -o "%.7i %.4P %a %.60j %.20u %.8T %.10M %.9l %.6D %.6C %.6m %R" | grep "username"
 ```

-If the status of job shows anything other than `PENDING` or `RUNNING` (for example: `DependencyNeverSatisfied`), you may need to inspect the error manually or reachout to bioinformatician or IT support team.
+If the status of job shows anything other than `PENDING` or `RUNNING` (for example: `DependencyNeverSatisfied`), you may need to inspect the error manually or reachout to bioinformatics or IT support team.
 Additionally, you can check for `analysis_finished` file under `/nfs/project_name/autoseq-output/sdid/*/`.
 This file will be generated only if the entire pipeline gets generated successfully.
 You can use the following unix command to check the list of sdid that have `analysis_finished` file.

 ```
 ls /nfs/project_name/autoseq-output/*/*/analysis_finished | \